Non-linear additive twist of Fourier coefficients of $GL(3) \times GL(2)$ and $GL(3)$ Maass forms: Application of delta method and summation formulae

-For further analysis, we only take up the case when the integral transform is $\Psi_{0}(x)$ and we take + sign in the summation on right of \eqref{aplicagl3voro} as other cases are similar to this one.
-Furthermore, we can also assume that $ n_{1}^2 n_{2} X /q^3 \gg X^{\epsilon}$, since in the complimentary case we get the desirable bound, namely,
+where the integral transform $\Psi_{0,1}^{\pm}(x)$ is as given in \eqref{psicombina}.
+For further analysis, we only consider the case when the integral transform is $\Psi_{0}(x)$ and we take + sign in the summation on the right hand side of \eqref{aplicagl3voro}, as the other cases can be dealt similarly.
+Furthermore, we can also assume that $ n_{1}^2 n_{2} X /q^3r \gg X^{\epsilon}$, since in the complimentary range, we get the desirable bound, namely,

-which can be seen as follows: by taking the $v$-integral into the explicit expression of $\Psi_{0}(x)$ we get a restriction on the $z$-variable ($|z-y| \ll \frac{1}{K} X^{\epsilon}$).
-For the integral over the vertical line we use Stirling approximation formula for the Gamma function.
+It can be seen as follows: by taking the $v$-integral into the explicit expression of $\Psi_{0}(x)$ we get a restriction on the $z$-variable ($|z-y| \ll \frac{1}{K} X^{\epsilon}$).
+For the integral over the vertical line, we use Stirling approximation formula for the Gamma function.

-In the case $n_{1}^2 n_{2} X/q^3 \gg X^{\epsilon}$, we use the asymptotic behaviour of the function $\Psi_{0}(n_{1}^2n_{2}/q^3)$ given in \eqref{GL3oscilation}.
-Taking $J$ large enough we can omit the error term in \eqref{GL3oscilation}.
-And we only consider the leading term as other terms can be dealt similarly and get good bounds.
+In the case $n_{1}^2 n_{2} X/q^3r \gg X^{\epsilon}$, we use the asymptotic behaviour of the function $\Psi_{0}(n_{1}^2n_{2}/q^3r)$ given in Lemma \eqref{GL3oscilation}.
+Taking $J$ large enough, we can ignore the error term in \eqref{GL3oscilation}, and hence we only consider the leading term as other terms can be dealt similarly.